-QuickBooks is maximizing the benefits of the latest Cloud technology with their SaaS product, QuickBooks Online.
-At the same time, QuickBooks’ top of the line desktop software, QuickBooks Pro, is far from outdated.
+Intuit has is pushing their newest major product, QuickBooks Online, hard.
+QuickBooks Online is a cloud-based SaaS product that offers many of the basic features of QuickBooks in-browser.
+But QuickBooks’ desktop software, QuickBooks Pro, is far from outdated.
+Te QuickBooks Desktop suite still has a dedicated development team and regularly releases new features.
 Deciding between the two can be tricky.
-In order to determine which is the best option, you’ll need to take a careful look at everything they have in common as well as the features that set them apart.
+In order to determine which is the best option, you’ll need to take a careful look at everything they have in common as well as the features that set them apart

 What Do They Have in Common?

 Whether you choose QuickBooks Online or a trusted desktop option like QuickBooks Pro, you’re guaranteed access to QuickBooks’ best features.
 You can easily track sales and expenses and manage accounts payable.
-You also have access to professional invoice tools.For instance, if you need reports or tax season rolls around, easily generate what you need with a single click.
-Both products ensure a smooth bookkeeping experience, but there are other features and fees you need to consider.
+You also have access to professional invoice tools and can easily send or print invoices.
+They both have decently robust reporting dashboards where you can see things like outstanding payments, sales estimates in the pipeline, income vs. outgo, etc.

 If you plan on adding any extra features to Pro, however, the cost will quickly pull even with Online’s plans.
 As we discussed above, QuickBooks Online comes with a number of features and services that Pro users must pay for in addition to their actual software.
-Before you make your final tally, make sure you account for all additional fees.
+Fourlane specializes in helping small businesses figure out which QuickBooks product will be right for them, so feel free to reach out and let us know your unique considerations.
+We can help you make the right choice and save money in the long run.

 Which is Right for You?